junxit/us-congress-bills-113/bill.md

     - **(A)** determines that the transaction is in the national security interest of the United States; and
     - **(B)** submits to the appropriate congressional committees a detailed report on the determination and the specific reasons for the determination that a waiver with respect to the transaction is necessary and appropriate.
   - **(2)** *Form of report* The report required by paragraph (1)(B) shall be submitted in unclassified form, but may include a classified annex.
+- **(g)** *Implementation; penalties*
+  - **(1)** *Implementation* The President may exercise all authorities provided under sections 203 and 205 of the International Emergency Economic Powers Act (50 U.S.C.
+1702 and 1704) to carry out the purposes of this section.
-- **(g)** *Penalties* The penalties provided for in subsections (b) and (c) of section 206 of the International Emergency Economic Powers Act (50 U.S.C.
+  - **(2)** *Penalties* The penalties provided for in subsections (b) and (c) of section 206 of the International Emergency Economic Powers Act (50 U.S.C.
 1705) shall apply to a person that violates, attempts to violate, or conspires to violate, or causes a violation of, subsection (a) or (b) of this section, or an order or regulation prescribed under either such subsection, to the same extent that such penalties apply to a person that commits an unlawful act described in section 206(a) of the International Emergency Economic Powers Act.
-- **(h)** *Termination* This section, and sanctions imposed under this section, shall terminate on the date on which the President submits to the appropriate congressional committees a certification that the Government of the Russian Federation has ceased ordering, controlling, or otherwise directing, supporting, or financing, significant acts intended to undermine the peace, security, stability, sovereignty, or territorial integrity of Ukraine, Georgia, and Moldova.
+- **(h)** *Termination*
-- **(h)** *Termination* This section, and sanctions imposed under this section, shall terminate on the date on which the President submits to the appropriate congressional committees a certification that the Government of the Russian Federation has ceased ordering, controlling, or otherwise directing, supporting, or financing, significant acts intended to undermine the peace, security, stability, sovereignty, or territorial integrity of Ukraine, Georgia, and Moldova, including through an agreement between the appropriate parties.
+  - **(1)** *In general* Except as provided in paragraph (2), this section, and sanctions imposed under this section, shall terminate on the date on which the President submits to the appropriate congressional committees a certification that the Government of the Russian Federation has ceased ordering, controlling, or otherwise directing, supporting, or financing, significant acts intended to undermine the peace, security, stability, sovereignty, or territorial integrity of Ukraine, including through an agreement between the appropriate parties.
+  - **(2)** *Applicability with respect to Syria* The termination date under paragraph (1) shall not apply with respect to the provisions of subsection (a) relating to the transfer of defense articles into Syria or sanctions imposed pursuant to such provisions.

 ## § 5.
 Sanctions on Russian and other foreign financial institutions

-- **(a)** *Facilitation of certain defense- and energy-related transactions* The President may impose the sanction described in subsection (c) with respect to a foreign financial institution that the President determines engages, on or after the date of the enactment of this Act, in significant transactions involving—
-  - **(1)** persons with respect to which sanctions are imposed under section 4; and
+- **(a)** *Facilitation of certain defense- and energy-related transactions* The President may impose the sanction described in subsection (c) with respect to a foreign financial institution that the President determines knowingly engages, on or after the date of the enactment of this Act, in significant transactions involving activities described in subparagraph (A)(ii) or (B) of section 4(a)(2) or paragraph (1) or (3) of section 4(b) for persons with respect to which sanctions are imposed under section 4.
-  - **(2)** activities described in subsection (a) or (b) of that section.
 - **(b)** *Facilitation of financial transactions on behalf of specially designated nationals* The President may impose the sanction described in subsection (c) with respect to a foreign financial institution if the President determines that the foreign financial institution has, on or after the date that is 180 days after the date of the enactment of this Act, knowingly facilitated a significant financial transaction on behalf of any Russian person included on the list of specially designated nationals and blocked persons maintained by the Office of Foreign Assets Control of the Department of the Treasury, pursuant to—
   - **(1)** this Act;
   - **(2)** Executive Order 13660 (79 Fed.
 Reg.
 13,493), 13661 (79 Fed.
 Reg.
 15,535), or 13662 (79 Fed.
 Reg.
 16,169); or